-I ramble on about my thoughts on the cost of becoming a UU minister and how it pretty much guarantees we can’t have poor people start the process to become ministers because they can’t even begin to afford it, but my ramblings pale in compassion to this amazing post by polity wonk which explains how it happened.
+I ramble on about my thoughts on the cost of becoming a UU minister and how it pretty much guarantees we can’t have poor people start the process to become ministers because they can’t even begin to afford it, but my ramblings pale in compassion to this amazing post [link now dead] by polity wonk which explains how it happened.
 The post stresses, I think rightly, that it was mostly well-intentioned steps that got us here.
 Not that we are on the road to hell, but isn’t that what they say sometimes?
 The road to hell is paved with good intentions?
 Or at least the road to an elite, white, middle-class church is.
 Polity Wonk will save it for another post about how we should address this set of problems.
 I will wait with bated breath because I really don’t have a good idea.

 I have taken it upon myself to keep an eye on vegetarianism in the UU blogosphere.
 Two awesome new posts: one by Peacebang (aka Veggie Vicki) who writes about her first month as a vegetarian and one by Everyday Unitarian who blogs about October as vegetarian awareness month and has a little story about fishing as a child which I can relate to.